Viewing differences between documents is merely the beginning. The key to reviewing documents is communication.

-Besides the comment text, defects can have any number of additional fields.
+Besides the comment text, defects can be assigned to a specific participant, as well as have any number of additional fields.
 These are all completely configurable by the system administrator and can also vary depending on the review workflow that was originally selected for the review.
 Because this is completely configurable, this manual cannot say exactly what the fields will be or what they mean; ask your administrator for details.
-It is common to see fields like severity, type, checklist item, and phase-injected.
+It is common to see fields like Severity, Type, Checklist items, and Phase-injected.

 Once the defect is created, it is displayed in the Defect Log and Review Material sections of the Review Screen and in the Chat section of current file.
 The defect conversation is threaded.
 Open defects are denoted by red icon :

-Every defect is given a unique number on the server; in the example above the number is D2.
-There will only ever be a single defect numbered D2, no matter how many defects, documents or reviews exist on the server.
+Every defect is given a unique number on the server; in the example above the number is D9.
+There will only ever be a single defect numbered D9, no matter how many defects, documents or reviews exist on the server.